Skip to product information

 ‘See for yourself.
 It’s on my desk.’

-You will find a notebook with this letter.
-Your father filled it out around the time when you were born.
-The typewritten pages are an English interpretation written for your eyes only.
+Camilla, you will find a notebook with this letter.
+The handwriting you see belongs to your father.
+He put pen to paper in the months following your birth.
+The typewritten pages are a rather liberal English interpretation specially transcribed for your eyes only.
 I will explain more later in this letter, but first, I want to say how disappointed and hurt I felt when I saw you on the news in Australia.
 How could you return home and not find a single minute to come see me?

 I lower the note and turn to Tony.
 ‘Um… boss, do you mind if I read the rest of this in the privacy of my room?’